-Option Name Description -с wait_for moms This directs pbs_server to send the MOM hierarchy only to MOMs that request it for the first 10 minutes.
-After 10 minutes, it attempts to send the MOM hierarchy to MOMs that haven't requested it already.
-This greatly reduces traffic on start up. -d config directory Specifies the path of the directory that is home to the server's configuration files, PBS_HOME.
-A host may have multiple servers.
-Each server must have a different configuration directory.
-The default configuration directory is given by the symbol TORQUE_HOME , which is typically var/spool/torque . -f force overwrite Forces an overwrite of the server database.
-This can be useful to bypass the yes/no prompt when running something like pbs_server -t create and can ease installation and configuration of Torque via scripts. -F fork Do not fork.
-This option is useful when running under systemd (Red Hat 7- based or SUSE 12-based systems). ha high availability Starts server in high availability mode (for details, see Server High Availability). -H hostname Causes the server to start under a different hostname as obtained from gethostname(2).
+Option Name Description This option is useful when running under systemd (Red Hat 7- based or SUSE 12-based systems). ha high availability Starts server in high availability mode (for details, see 5.2 Server High Availability). -Н hostname Causes the server to start under a different hostname as obtained from gethostname(2).
 Useful for servers with multiple network interfaces to support connections from clients over an interface that has a hostname assigned that differs from the one that is returned by gethost name(2). -1 location Specifies where to find the scheduler (for example, Moab) when it does not reside on the same host as Torque. -L logfile Specifies an absolute path name of the file to use as the log file.
 If not specified, the file will be the current date in the PBS_HOME/server_logs directory. -n no send This directs pbs_server to not send the hierarchy to all the MOMs on startup.
 Instead, the hierarchy is only sent if a MOM requests it.
 This flag works only in conjunction with the local MOM hierarchy feature.
-See 2.3.3 Setting Up the MOM Hierarchy (Optional) - page 53.

-Option Name Description -р port Specifies the port number on which the server will listen for batch requests.
+See 2.3.3 Setting Up the MOM Hierarchy (Optional). -р port Specifies the port number on which the server will listen for batch requests.
 If multiple servers are running on a single host, each must have its own unique port number.
 This option is for use in testing with multiple batch systems on a single host. -S scheduler port Specifies the port number to which the server should connect when contacting the scheduler.
 The argument scheduler_conn is of the same syntax as under the -M option. -t type If the job is rerunnable or restartable, and $-t$ create is specified, the server will discard any existing configuration files, queues, and jobs, and initialize configuration files to the default values.
 The server is idled.
 If -t is not specified, the job states will remain the same.

-A.5.4 Files File Description TORQUE HOME/server_priv Default directory for configuration files, typically /var/spool/torque/server_priv TORQUE HOME/server_logs Directory for log files recorded by the server
+File Description TORQUE HOME/server_priv Default directory for configuration files, typically /var/spool/torque/server_priv TORQUE HOME/server_logs Directory for log files recorded by the server